Podcast: Play in new window | Download

 (My family would suggest I still try to jam too many activities into a day.)

-Once upon a time, someone introduced me to a time audit to address my unrealistic expectations.
+Once upon a time, someone introduced me to a time audit to address unrealistic expectations.
 And boy, did that change my world.

 In this time audit, I discovered I was trying to stuff 30 hours of activities into a 24-hour period.